 Frequently Asked Questions

-Please call our office at 512-766-2649 to get scheduled.
+• Please call our office at 512-766-2649 to get scheduled or you can book online here.
 We generally book out about 6 weeks in advance so calling sooner rather than later is always recommended.
-Because we typically have this wait, we will offer to schedule out your follow-ups at the same time so that your plan of care is ready to go when we see you.
-For our pregnant folks, we recommend an evaluation around the beginning of your third trimester, and follow ups beginning around 3-6 weeks postpartum, so plan accordingly!
+Because we have this wait, we will offer to schedule out a month of follow-ups at the same time so that your plan of care is ready to go when we see you.

 We have had some patients who get complete out-of-network coverage from their insurance companies and others who do not, as well as everything in-between.
 The best way to know what your insurance company would cover is to contact them and ask about your out-of-network coverage for physical therapy services.
 We are happy to email you the CPT codes or medical billing codes we use so you can provide them with more information.
 Superbills may not be available for virtual visits depending on the circumstance.